Chemical Insights and Duke University Research How Air Pollution Impacts Asthmatic Children

-Findings center around acute respiratory responses of school children.
+Findings center around acute respiratory responses of school children

-ATLANTA-Chemical Insights, an Institute of Underwriters Laboratories, announced today the findings from its research collaboration with Duke University on the influence of outdoor and indoor air pollution on asthmatic children was published in JAMA Pediatrics, a journal of the American Medical Association.
+Chemical Insights, an institute of Underwriters Laboratories, announced today the findings from its research collaboration with Duke University on the influence of outdoor and indoor air pollution on asthmatic children was published in JAMA Pediatrics, a journal of the American Medical Association.
 This study is the first to document that physiological improvements occur in children’s small airways when air filters designed to trap ambient fine particulate matter (PM2.5) are in use.

-According to Dr. Marilyn Black, vice president and senior technical advisor for Underwriters Laboratories, the research was conducted with a number of acclaimed academic scientists and medical professionals working toward reducing health risks associated with exposure to indoor and outdoor air pollution.
+The research was conducted with a number of acclaimed academic scientists and medical professionals working toward reducing health risks associated with exposure to indoor and outdoor air pollution.
 There is a particular concern for children, since they are one of the most vulnerable populations.

 “Children spend over 85% of their time in their homes and schools where the indoor air quality is influenced not only by outdoor pollutants that find their way inside, but also by sources of PM2.5 and volatile organic compounds (VOCs) coming from cooking-related activities, cleaning product use and even emissions from building materials and furniture,” said Dr. Black.
 “Our research offers insights on solutions to combat the effects of those pollutants among sensitive groups.”